SiftLog — microservices monitoring on mobile and desktop

 SiftLog Platform

 The production-grade distribution.
-An always-on daemon that runs continuously against all your log sources, stores signal history, and surfaces failures the moment they propagate.
+An always-on daemon that runs continuously against all your log sources, stores signal history, and surfaces failures the moment they propagate - on your terminal and on your phone.

 • Always-on daemon with full terminal UI